MeaghanWetherell/Chewaucan/Assets/Scripts/DatingMinigame/SetupReadme.txt

 1. add coursemanager prefab near the desired course location. use this as a folder for the other components. adjust the exposed number parameters as desired
-2. add a start prefab under the coursemanager at the desired start location. adjust the text on the sign as desired
+2. add a start prefab under the coursemanager at the desired start location. adjust the text on the sign as desired.
+Add a DatingHelpInteractable prefab in front to allow the user to access the help menu.
 3. add coursewalls under the coursemanager, setting rotations, positions, and scales as desired to fence in the course area
 4. create empty folder objects for the spawn locations of the date rocks (carbonate and tuffa) and snakes. optionally, also create one for rock obstacles. assign these to the appropriate transform fields on the coursemanager